 I strongly feel that the modern-day lifestyle, and the changes that have taken place in our food, and our altered and more toxified environments have a lot to do with the increase of mental health issues in the world today.

-I know we may not know so much of how the ancient people felt on a day to day level, that is the state of their mental health was.
-But their lives were slower and they were it seems, more anchored.
+I know we may not know so much about how ancient people felt on a day to day level, or what the state of their mental health was.
+But their lives were slower and I think more anchored.
 They lived naturally.
-And the world was not so artificial back then.
+The world was not so artificial back then.

 I will just go ahead and say growing up, I never heard of anxiety or even depression.
 Yes maybe it was hidden, and maybe it was not recognized, but I believe there were not so many known incidences of anxiety as there is today.